Content Marketing ROI: 5 Metrics You Need to Know | B2B Marketing

 Hold Up: Let’s Talk About Goal Setting

-Your team can look at 100 different metrics related to your latest blog post, new landing page, or recent email campaign, but they don’t really matter unless you have goals to measure performance against.
+Your team can look at 100 different related to your latest blog post, new landing page, or recent email campaign, but they don’t really matter unless you have goals to measure performance against.

 When goal-setting for your content marketing program, the most important piece is to set reasonable expectations.
 If you had 1,000 organic visits to your blog in 2017, can you reach 10,000 organic visits in 2018 without an increase in budget?
 Nothing is impossible, but let’s be realistic here…it probably won’t happen.